 In winter 2015, under the leadership of the Massachusetts Special Commission on Unaccompanied Homeless Youth and in partnership with youth and youth providers, the state conducted its second annual statewide youth homelessness survey through the Continua of Care networks.
 1,964 of the young people who participated in the survey were under the age of 25, and of those young people, 31.1% (610 youth) indicated that they had experienced homelessness within the past year, and 26.3% indicated that they currently were experiencing homelessness.
 The results are helping to shed more light on the extent of youth homelessness and the needs of young people here in the Commonwealth.
-See the reverse side for some data from the survey.
+See the reverse side for some data from the 2015 survey.

-We know that the time to act is now.
-The \$4 million requested for FY'17 will provide much-needed resources to begin to build up a systematic, effective response to unaccompanied youth homelessness in Massachusetts.
+We know that the time to act is now. \$2 million in FY'17 will provide much-needed resources to begin to build up a systematic, effective response to unaccompanied youth homelessness in Massachusetts.

-Where the Youth Experiencing Homelessness Were Currently Staying (\Youth could select more than one response)
+Where the Youth Experiencing Homelessness Were Currently Staying (Youth could select more than one response)

-Main Reasons Youth Were Unaccompanied and Experiencing Homelessness (\Youth could select more than one response)
+Main Reasons Youth Were Unaccompanied and Experiencing Homelessness (Youth could select more than one response)

 Youth without homes can't wait!
-Please actively support a \$4 million investment in housing and services for unaccompanied youth in FY'17!
+Please actively support the Senate version of line item 4000-0007 to provide a \$2 million investment in housing and services for unaccompanied youth and young adults in FY'17!

 For more information, please contact Kelly Turley, Director of Legislative Advocacy, at 781-595-7570 x17 or kelly@mahomeless.org.

-Massachusetts Coalition for the Homeless

-15 Bubier Street, Lynn, MA 01901 Phone: 781-595-7570 Fax: 781-595-7574 www.mahomeless.org
+Massachusetts Coalition for the Homeless 15 Bubier Street, Lynn, MA 01901 Phone: 781-595-7570 Fax: 781-595-7574 www.mahomeless.org